ABOUT KENAI RIVERDOG

 Minimum group size of 3 maximum group size of 6.

-Due to limited staff and limited permits, weekend trips will be on a last-minute request only.
-I sincerely apologize for this, but as a small company run by one person, I realize the importance to my physical and mental health to not overwork myself.
-Rowing a raft can be very strenuous, and if I do not give myself breaks, I will be setting myself up for injury.
-Feel free to send me a text a day or two before the weekend that you desire, to see if I am able to take a trip.
+Due to limited staff and limited permitting, weekend trips are limited to a Saturday 11 am Shorty and or last-minute requests only.
+As a small company run by one person, it is important to spend time with family and not be physically overworked.
+Feel free to send a text a day or two before the weekend that you desire to see if there is any availability.
 907-362-3649

 Thank you for understanding.